0Raptor/CineBank/README.md

 </xml>
 ```

+## Roadmap

+Ideas that might be implemented in the future:

+1. Implement additional DBMS through turning Database-class into a virtual class and creating derived classes for each DBMS.
+2. Store information about people (Cast, Director, Score) in own table.

 ## License

 This application is published undes GNU GNU GENERAL PUBLIC LICENSE Version 3 as refered in the LICENSE-File.